mmistakes/minimal-mistakes/_drafts/project-loom.md

 ## 5. The Scheduler and Cooperative Scheduling

-As we said, virtual threads are scheduled on a dedicated `ForkJoinPool`.
+As we said, virtual threads are scheduled using a FIFO queue consumed by a dedicated `ForkJoinPool`.
 The default scheduler is defined in the `java.lang.VirtualThread` class:

 ```java
 // SDK code